The Elliot Wave Theory in Gold Trading

 This article is about how to trade online markets using the Elliott Theory as the driving force of trading instruments.
 This model relies heavily on looking at xauusd price charts.
 Technical analysts use this theory to study developing trends to identify the waves and discern what xauusd prices may do next.

-By analyzing these patterns on a chart and applying the Elliott Theory, gold traders are able to decide where to get in and where to get out by identifying points at which the market is likely to turn.
+By analyzing these patterns on a chart and applying the Elliott Wave Theory, gold traders are able to decide where to get in and where to get out by identifying points at which the market is likely to turn.

 Rules for Elliott Count in Gold Trading

-- Wave 3 should be the biggest among Part 1, 3 & 5.
+- Wave three should be the biggest among Part 1, 3 and 5.

-- Wave 4 should not overlap with Part 1.
+- Wave 4 should not over-lap with Part 1.

 Five pattern (dominant trend)